 You may or may find that to be the case if you need to switch formulas.
 However, remember that isolate doesn’t work worse than broad or full-spectrum -- it simply works a little differently.

-Why choose it: CBD has a chance to go quickly to the bloodstream to begin taking effect.
+Why choose it: Hemp has a chance to go quickly to the bloodstream to begin taking effect.
 It will affect the whole body systemically, may last up to six hours, and helps provide cumulative support over time.

-Why choose it: This is an extremely easy way to get your CBD.
+Why choose it: This is an extremely easy way to get your Hemp.
 The effects will last around 6 hours.
 It will affect the whole body systemically and help provide cumulative support over time.

 Plus, oral ingestion is great to promote feelings of ease in pets as well!
-Technically you could try to put pet CBD, like Pure Relief’s 20mg/mL formula, under their tongues, but turning it into an edible solution may be easier.
+Technically you could try to put pet Hemp, like Pure Relief’s 20mg/mL formula, under their tongues, but turning it into an edible solution may be easier.

 Why not: It lasts a long time because it takes effect so slowly -- think 45 minutes to an hour and a half.
 The first-pass metabolism means a fraction of what you take will be made inactive before ever reaching the blood.
 That metabolization happens in the liver, so drug and alcohol interactions should be taken into account.